mpower-codeworks/Daves-Tiny-Editor/README.md

 - MASM version used: Microsoft (R) Macro Assembler Version 14.44.35224.0 <br>
 - You need to have Crinkler installed in a directory that has been added to PATH.<br>
 Example: C:\utils\Crinkler.exe<br>
-- Build the EXE in a folder that has been excluded from antivirus check.<br>
-Example: C:\assem_test\

 ## Contents: <br>
 | Folder | Description |